Cavs' Korver leaves team following brother's death - WDEF

 Korver is expected to miss Wednesday’s home game against Toronto.

-Kyle Korver, who is in his second season with Cleveland, left the Cavs last week after his 27-year-old brother became seriously ill in Iowa.
-Korver played in Monday night’s home win over Milwaukee, scoring 12 points.
+Korver, in his second season with Cleveland, left the Cavs last week after his 27-year-old brother became seriously ill in Iowa.
+He played in Monday night’s home win over Milwaukee, scoring 12 points.

+Korver’s personal situation comes one day after Cavs coach Tyronn Lue stepped away from the team for health reasons.